 So, today I invite you to walk through your work, whatever it is, in some new shoes.
-Step into the idea that you are on the transition team, here to help forge the path from a world led, defined, and designed by men to a world led, defined and designed by women and men.
+Step into the idea that you are on the transition team, here to help forge the path from a world led, defined, and designed by men to a world led, defined and designed by everyone.
 It’s part of your role to help women’s authentic voices, women’s wisdom, women’s ways of working, become a guiding force in your corner of the world.

 Or course, a major cultural transformation is different than an organizational change.
 The transition we are really speaking about will be less organized than an organizational change would be.
 It will be more distributed, more bottoms-up, and made up of thousands of strategies, not a centrally developed one.
 But the metaphor of a “transition team” inside an organization can help us imagine our work and our roles in this more oceanic transition.